Anxiety Expression

 Anxiety among minority groups

-Mental health experts at the Anxiety and Depression Association of America report that up to 60% of people who identify as LGBTQ+ experience anxiety disorders—which is as high as 2.5 times higher than straight and gender-conforming people.
+Mental health experts at the Anxiety and Depression Association of America report that up to 60% of people who identify as LGBTQ+ experience anxiety disorders — which is as high as 2.5 times higher than straight and gender-conforming people.

 Minority stress is anxiety and stress experienced due to race, sexual orientation, ethnicity, gender identity, or other factors that make one part of a minority group.
-According to recent data, minority stress may be situational but is frequently a chronic condition with repeated exposure because it focuses on facets an individual cannot change.
+According to recent studies, minority stress may be situational but is frequently a chronic condition with repeated exposure because it focuses on facets an individual cannot change.

-According to the Mayo Clinic, you should speak to your physician or mental healthcare provider about an assessment for an anxiety disorder if:
+Speak to your physician or mental healthcare provider about an assessment for an anxiety disorder if:

 • Your worry, fear, or anxiety are difficult to control and cause substantial distress.